openscad/openscad-playground/README.md

 Licenses: see [LICENSES](./LICENSE).

-## Features & Roadmap
+## Features

-Should work:

 - Automatic preview on edit (F5), and full rendering on Ctrl+Enter (or F6).
-Currently using a trick to force $preview=true, it's not perfect.
+Using a trick to force $preview=true.
 - Syntax highlighting
-- Ships with many standard SCAD libraries
+- Ships with many standard SCAD libraries (can browse through them in the UI)
 - Autocomplete of imports
 - Autocomplete of symbols / function calls (pseudo-parses file and its transitive imports)

-Planned:
+- Responsive layout (but editing on iOS is still a pain, will address that soon).
+On small screens editor and viewer are stacked onto each other, while on larger screens they can be side-by-side

+## Roadmap

+- Drag and drop of files (SCAD, STL, etc) and Zip archives.
+For assets, auto insert the corresponding import.
+- Proper PWA w/ File opening / association to *.scad files
-- Open any file in the VFS.
-Setup [OPENSCADPATH](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries#Setting_OPENSCADPATH)
+- Setup [OPENSCADPATH](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries#Setting_OPENSCADPATH) env var w/ Emscripten.
 - Customizer support.
 Probably by adding --export-json or --export-format=customizer-json to OpenSCAD.
 - Mobile (iOS) editing support: switch to https://www.npmjs.com/package/react-codemirror ?
-- Preview rendering: have OpenSCAD export the preview scene to a rich format (e.g. glTF, with some parts being translucent when prefixed w/ % modifier) and display it using https://modelviewer.dev/ maybe)
+- Proper Preview rendering: have OpenSCAD export the preview scene to a rich format (e.g. glTF, with some parts being translucent when prefixed w/ % modifier) and display it using https://modelviewer.dev/ maybe)

+## Building

 Prerequisites:
 *   wget
 *   GNU make
 *   npm
-*   deno

 Local dev: